-You can install a Slot-1 or a PPGA processor.
-You cannot install a PPGA and a Slot-1 processor cartridge together.
+This mainboard has a Slot-1 that can be installed with any Slot-1 processor cartridge.
+It also has a Socket-370 that can be installed with the FCPGA Coppermine and Celeron processor them are shipped in a PPGA (Plastic Pin Grid Array) package.
+You cannot install both a PPGA and a Slot-1 CPU.
 Take care that you do not try to install a Socket-7 processor into the Socket-370.
-A Socket-7 processor such as the Pentium-MMX, or the AMD K5/K6 does not fit in the socket-370.
+A Socket-7 processor such as the Pentium-MMX, or the AMD K5/K6 does not fit in the Socket-370.